 The programme is open for Belgian and international students and aims to develop international and intercultural competences facing current and global topics for social work.
 The programme stimulates exchange and collaboration between social work students from different countries, offering field visits, guest lecturers and study trips abroad.

 In this course we reflect on the role(s) and function of the social worker.
 This is done on the basis of current themes that also influence the practice of social work.
-Belgian and international students can exchange the experiences, challenges and oppurtunities for social work(ers) to cope whith actual and international questions.
+Belgian and international students can exchange the experiences, challenges and opportunities for social work(ers) to cope with actual and international questions.
 The aim is to strengthen the student’s vision in this way so that he/she can better position himself as a professional social worker.

 (Guest) lectures, workshops,(international) study visits, field